One Week in China: Top 5 Itineraries & Travel Tips

 • Travel Route: Beijing - Xi'an - Shanghai

-• Best Time to visit: All-year-round
+• Best Time to Visit: All-year-round

-Day 1 to 3: Beijing
+Day 1-3: Beijing

 The Forbidden City in BeijingThe Forbidden City in Beijing